1. Policy Statement and Purpose

 - Conflict of Interest.
-Outside Activities and Financial Interests required to be disclosed under this Policy can be found at, and shall be made through, the University’s online reporting system, UFOLIO or as otherwise directed by the Office of the Provost.
-UFOLIO, including specific instructions, FAQ and other information, can be accessed here: https://compliance.ufl.edu/ufolio/
+Outside Activities and Financial Interests required to be disclosed under this Policy can be found at, and shall be made through, the University’s online reporting system, UFOLIO or as otherwise directed by the Office of the Provost for non-faculty employees.
+UFOLIO, including disclosure instructions, FAQ and other information, can be accessed here: https://compliance.ufl.edu/ufolio/

 - Conflict of Commitment.
 Disclosure of a potential Conflict of Commitment shall be made to the University Employee’s supervisor in the manner specified by the respective Employee’s department.
 In the absence of a specified manner for approval of a Conflict of Commitment, the Employee must at least obtain approval from the Employee’s supervisor in writing and in a form that demonstrates the supervisor was informed of the full extent of the Outside Activity and commitment prior to approval.
 Outside Activities presenting a potential Conflict of Commitment must be disclosed and approved before the Employee undertakes the activity.

 - Failure to disclose a Reportable Outside Activity by a respective deadline shall result in a written notification from the University, with copies to the Employee’s supervisor, department chair and dean, directing the Employee to complete their disclosure within 10 business days.